List of Homestuck characters: Jane Crocker

 Jane Crocker is the heiress to the Betty Crocker fortune, and she is the symbolic leader of the four alpha kids.
 She wields a weapon similar to a pitchfork that vacillates between a pronged or spoon-like head depending on the Betty Crocker branding at the time.
 Her genetic son is, due to the "Paradox Clone" phenomenon, actually her grandfather and an alternate version of John Egbert, whose sister was Jake English's grandmother, Jade.
-Crocker is also depicted as having a romantic interest in Jake English.
+Jane is particularly close to her fellow Alpha Kids, as well as the cherub Calliope.